Axel Lindgren Memorial Trail Closure

 (4) Set Memorial weekend 2025 as the target for reopening.

+City staff propose to restore the trail in the current configuration until rerouting is feasible.
 On May 14, 2025 the City posted a permit application at the trailhead for "Repair and maintenance activities, including vegetation trimming and replacement of the cable steps at the base of the trail, in order to keep the trail publicly accessible".
-The application was for active repairs and maintenance in the current configuration.

-At a Special Trails Meeting, May 20, 2025, the City Planner explained that the application simply amends the original 1996 CDP/Design Review/Use Permit.
+At a Special Trails Meeting, May 20, 2025, the City Planner explained that the application simply amends the original 1996 CDP/Design Review/Use Permit along the route established in 1996.
+A motion to approve the permit application passed unanimously.
 Further details appear in the packet from the Planning Commission Meeting, May 21, 2025.
-The trail would be reopened in its current configuration ahead of the larger TAS/GRD project.
+Unless rejected on appeal, the trail should now reopen along its current route with the larger TAS/GRD project to follow.
 We'll see.